News

 From 17 March for 4 weeks we have 2 new Year 5 ARU Chelmsford Medical Students, Ella and Hellen with us for their secondment at the Surgery, part of their wider medical training.
 You may see either of them during your consultations, which are all supervised by our GPs.

-In May we will welcome Ines and Joshua, the final set of Y5 students for this academic year for their 4 week placement, similar as above
+In May we will welcome Ines and Joshua, the final set of Y5 students for this academic year for their 4 week placement, similar as above.
+We also have our first year PA Student Louisa working and training with us each Wednesday.

 Published on 18th Mar 2025